Hornqvist, Murray lead Penguins to 4-1 win over Avalanche

 Hornqvist wasn't done, adding another at 18:38 of the second when he flipped a back-handed shot past Pickard.
 It was Hornqvist's second two-goal game of the season.

+''He's either in the corner or in front of the net.
+Those are the places that he kind of lives out there,'' Sullivan said. ''So I think that's what he brings to our team.
+It's great for him that he got rewarded tonight.
+He pays a price to go to those areas and he's willing to do it and never gets deterred.''

-Moments before, there was a concerning moment for Pittsburgh when Crosby tried to thread a pass to Bryan Rust on a breakaway.
-Rust was checked by Colorado defenseman Mark Barberio and tumbled into Pickard, knocking the goal off its pegs.
+There was a concerning moment for Pittsburgh in the second period when Bryan Rust was checked by Colorado defenseman Mark Barberio and tumbled into Pickard, knocking the goal off its pegs.
 Rust didn't return for the third period.

 Kessel scored at 4:01 in the first period when he beat Pickard with a liner that trickled off the crouching goaltender's chest and into the net.